Skip to main content

 Stainless steel vs non-stick inner pot

 The single biggest durability factor.
 Stainless-steel (ideally SS304) inner pots — as on the Instant Pot Duo, Nutricook and Libra — last for years with no coating to peel.
-Non-stick/Teflon pots (Crock-Pot Express, Philips OneChef) are easier to clean but wear out, and replacement pots are often hard to source in India.
+Non-stick/Teflon (PTFE) pots (Crock-Pot Express, Philips OneChef) are easier to clean but wear out, and once a coating scratches or flakes it is worth understanding the underlying chemistry.[1]
+Replacement pots are also often hard to source in India.
 For everyday Indian cooking with masalas and pressure cycles, prefer stainless steel.

 Pressure-cooker vs air-fryer multi-cookers